jen729w/learn.johnnydecimal.com/doco/everything that was done.md

 Next: build a site which has the 'Learn' header (always active) and pulls in Markdown files.
 Then you gotta do some basic styling on each of the posts it renders.
 Publish this file there as a demo.

+# 2020-07-04 17:56

+Moved the `tailwind.css` import to `gatsby-browser.js` because then you never have to remember to import it per-file (thx [Benjamin](https://lannonbr.com/blog/2020-04-05-tailwind-in-gatsby)).

+---

 # Documentation

 Somewhere for you to keep your notes, worth mentioning that this is a thing that you do.